xonsh/xonsh/news/vox_api.rst

 **Added:**

-* A new API class was added to Vox: ``xontrib.vox.Vox``.
+* A new API class was added to Vox: ``xontrib.voxapi.Vox``.
 This allows programtic access to the virtual environment machinery for other xontribs.
 See the API documentation for details.

 **Changed:**